 In the Garden

 Plant catnip in a place where your cats can rub and roll in it without hurting adjacent plants.
 Some cats like catnip so much that they lie on it, roll on it, and chew it to the point of destruction.
-If you find that to be the case, place some 1- to 2-foot-long bamboo sticks or thin dowels every 2 to 3 inches within the canopy of the plant to make it impossible for a cat to lie on top of the plant.
+If you find that to be the case, place some 1- to 2-foot-long bamboo sticks or thin dowels every 2 to 3 inches wherever you’re growing catnip to make it impossible for a cat to lie on top of the plant.

 Catnip grows as a loosely branching, low perennial.
 In a flowerbed, you can plant catnip in front of purple coneflower, which blooms about the same time.
 The plant bears tiny, white blooms that are not very showy.
 You can also grow it in containers.

-For indoor cats, grow several pots outside to rotate to the indoors.
-Plants need a lot of light, so you’ll need to move them back out every couple of weeks and bring in a new one.
+For indoor cats, grow several pots that you can rotate between outdoors and indoors.
+Growing catnip requires a lot of light, so you’ll need to move indoor pots back out every couple of weeks and bring in new ones.

-Also consider planting catnip near the vegetable garden as a way to attract your cat and thereby keep down the rodent population.
+Also consider growing catnip near the vegetable garden as a way to attract your cat and thereby keep down the rodent population.

 Soil, Planting, and Care